hugoTheVoidBoy/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
  Java game UI

- To try the game, you have to have BlueJ (a Java compiler) on your computer.
+ >To try the game, you have to have BlueJ (a Java compiler) on your computer.

- >Clone this file and run **package.bluej**
+ Clone this repo and run **package.bluej**

  This is a simple tic-tac-toe game made with Java in BlueJ compiler to familiarize myself with the Java GUI module.